HomeTrendingAchilles: Warrior of Greek Mythology

 In mythology, Achilles is portrayed as a man connected to the underworld, a demigod born to Thetis, the ocean goddess, and Peleus, a mortal king.
 To grant him invulnerability, his mother submerged him in the river Styx but failed to achieve complete protection, as she held him by the heel, his only weak point.

 An oracle foretold Achilles’s fate.
 Calchas declared that glory lay ahead for him, yet he would meet an early death.
-This poignant fate shaped his resolve and influenced his decisions in every situation, as he sought to achieve immortality through his actions despite the risk to his life.
+This distressing destiny not only made him stronger but also affected his choices throughout his life, as he tried to make his name live forever by his actions, even though it might cost him his life.

 Achilles’ Role in the Trojan War

-The Trojan War was not just about Achilles’ passion but a vast play act.
-The kidnapping of Helen, Menelaus’s wife, by Paris of Troy led to multiple repercussions.
+It was hard not to mention Achilles when speaking about the Trojan War, as he was one of the main figures, not just personally but in the whole saga.
+The abduction of Helen, the wife of Menelaus, by Paris of Troy, was the immediate cause of the whole series of events.
 Although he had no personal connection to Helen, Achilles’ pride as a warrior and the lure of everlasting glory compelled him to fight.

 Wrath of Achilles: Pride, Grief, and Revenge